Nevenall/ghosting-the-edge/03 Gearing Up.md

 Gear has an abstract cost rating (¤) which is roughly equivalent to its total refresh value.
 Starting characters may pay this cost from their initial gear budget, but during play the cost rating is the base difficulty to acquire a specific item.

-Some gear, especially upgrades, have mulitple costs listed which means the item can be bought more then once for increasingly powerful effects.
+Some things, especially upgrades, have mulitple costs listed which means they can be bought more then once for increasingly powerful effects.

 #### Starting Gear

-Starting characters typically get 2 × their Resources rating in ¤ to buy initial gear.
+Starting characters get 2 × Resources in ¤ to buy initial gear.

 ##### Free Gear